Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Volumes/Readme.md

 - __stirring_type__
   - Type: string
   - Description: What kind of impelling was applied?
 A magnetic stirrer?
-A Stirrer blade?
+A stirrer blade?

 - __number_of_stirrers__
   - Type: posfloat